 New Orleans-based Passion Lilie is a member of the Fair Trade Federation and the Ethical Fashion Forum Fellowship 50.

-Their designs blend 40s, 50s, and 60s class with the fashion inspiration found in ancient Indian artisanal techniques.
+Their designs blend the ‘40s, ‘50s, and ‘60s class with fashion inspiration from ancient Indian artisanal techniques.

-With long sleeves for winter, short skirts for summer, and elegant cuts—like the Diana sustainable cocktail dress—Passion Lilie has a dress for all style passions.
+With long sleeves for winter, short skirts for summer, and elegant cuts—like the Coastal Organic Wrap Dress —Passion Lilie has something for all style passions.

 Passion Lilie’s Ethical & Sustainability Practices